ktafakkori/feloopy/docs/concepts/variables.md

 | `evar`   | $[[0, \infty),[0, \infty)]$                                 |
 | `rvar`   | $(-\infty, \infty)$                                         |

-(N.B.: The range is defined for each index at each dimension.)
+(Note: The range is defined for each index at each dimension.)

 Here's an example demonstrating the definition of multi-dimensional variables in FelooPy: